Pharos1/NewGLRenderEngine/README.md

 * Infinite Grid.
 [This](http://asliceofrendering.com/scene%20helper/2020/01/05/InfiniteGrid/) is a helpful blog post
 * ECS (Not sure)
 * Make vao, vbo and ebo raii wrappers and remove mesh's destructor, copy constructor and move operator.
-* Application wrapper
 * Cleanup the setupApplication func
-* Make default roughness and metalness if no image is found.
-Maybe check size of specific texture and use color based on that.
-* For some reason the gpu takes like a ms less than the cpu.
-Maybe use my wacky technique, first draw then do the math.

 ## Todo for things I am not sure about
 * Check Occlusion Query feature and use it instead for Occlusion Culling